vmlopezr/modular-ws2812-display-esp32/README.md

 ### Powering the Display

-The WS2812b LEDs in the Matrices and strips operate on +3.5 V - 5.3 V supply voltage.
+The WS2812b LEDs in the Matrices and strips operate on +3.5 V to +5.3 V supply voltage.

 At full brightness, with an supply voltage of 5 V, one LED is rated to draw up to 50 mA.
 As a result, a 64 LED Matrix would be rated to draw up to about 3 A. An appropriately rated power supply **must** be used when using these LEDs.

-With that in mind, it is **important to note**, that the WS2812b should not be powered directly from a microcontroller's 5 V VCC pin.
+With that in mind, it is **IMPORTANT TO NOTE**, that the WS2812b should not be powered directly from a microcontroller's 5 V VCC pin.
+This will damage the pin and even the microcontroller as the pins are usually rated to 40 mA or lower.
 The LED matrices must be powered directly from a power supply.

 ## Limitations

 The project only supports use of up to 1024 LEDS.
 Due to the use of the RMT peripheral in ["Esp32CrlLed.h"](./include/Esp32.CtrlLed.h), an array of size _n_ _x_ 24 _x_ 4 is needed, where _n_ is the total number of LEDs.

-Due to the Max Heap allocation limit of about 117KB, a display of 1024 LEDs is the largest possible when using 8x8 matrices.
-When custom building a display via LED strips, the application may support up to 1200 LEDS.
+Due to the Max Heap allocation limit of about 113KB, a display of 1024 LEDs is the largest possible when using 8x8 matrices.
+When custom building a display via LED strips, the application may support up to 1024 LEDS.

 There are other libraries that support WS2812b LEDs such as [FastLED](https://github.com/FastLED/FastLED) , Adafruit's [NeoPixel Library](https://github.com/adafruit/Adafruit_NeoPixel).